Tanya Saracho: Theater

 Her 2014 work also included Mala Hierba at the Second Stage Uptown and Hushabye as part of Steppenwolf's First Look in 2014.
-Saracho's additional involvements include being a member of The Kilroys' List and founding the Ñ Project.
-Saracho is also a member of SAG-AFTRA and the Writers Guild of America West and has worked as a voice-over actress.
+She founded the Ñ Project and is a member of The Kilroys' List, SAG-AFTRA and the Writers Guild of America West; she has also worked as a voice-over actress.

-Television: In the writers' room
+Television

 In 2012, Saracho began working in television, benefiting from the ABC Diversity program.
-In her first TV job, as a staff writer at Lifetime's Devious Maids in 2013, her office-mate told her she was "the diversity writer" and her agent confirmed that she was not costing the showrunner any budget.
-In 2014, Saracho wrote a two-hander for the Goodman Theatre, where one character was a first-year TV writer and the other a janitor.
-The Denver Theatre Center commissioned Saracho to expand that work to create Fade, which premièred there in Winter 2016.
+In her first TV job, as a staff writer at Lifetime's Devious Maids in 2013, she has said that a colleague referred to her as "the diversity writer", and that her agent confirmed her salary was not drawn from the showrunner's budget.
+In 2014, Saracho wrote a two-hander for the Goodman Theatre in which one character was a first-year TV writer and the other a janitor.
+The Denver Theatre Center commissioned Saracho to expand that work to create Fade, which premiered there in 2016.

 After Devious Maids, Saracho wrote for HBO's Girls and Looking (in 2013–14), along with ABC's How to Get Away with Murder.
 Saracho continued writing for theater while also writing for television, including two theater commissions, one set in Red Bank, New Jersey and the other in Costa Mesa, California.
 Between seasons of Looking, Saracho worked on The Tenth Muse, an all-female play set in a convent in Colonial Mexico.

-Television: As showrunner
+Vida

 Saracho, working with the production company Big Beach, created, co-wrote, and co-produced the show Vida.
 She assembled an all-Latinx, "heavily queer" writers' room and directorial team who are all Latinx or women of color.
 Like much of Saracho's theater work, the dialog in Vida is in Spanglish.

-Saracho has said that Starz initially approached her about the show, looking for "a female millennial show about gentefication, which is the gentrification of a Latinx space.
-The queerness came from me.
-I identify as queer, and it had to be there."
+In February 2018, Saracho signed a three-year deal with Starz.
+She has described the first season of Vida as a three-hour pilot.

 In February 2018, Saracho signed a 3-year deal with Starz.
 She has described season 1 of Vida as a three-hour pilot.

 She is also developing another series with Big Beach called Brujas, based on her 2007 play Enfrascada, which will follow four Afro-Caribbean / Latinx Chicagoans within the brujería counter-culture.